nappa85/pogo-gamemaster-parser/README.md

  MEWTWO PSYCHO_CUT_FAST FLAMETHROWER PSYSTRIKE
 }
 ```
-Beaware that the output can be really long.
+Beware that the output can be really long.